darrenmothersele/darrenmothersele.github.io/_posts/2013-12-11-how-to-be-a-cloud-survivalist.md

 I've recently been rethinking that decision to move everything to Google, and I've decided it's probably about time it was fashionable to run your own email server again and take back control.
-But, now I'm expecting a lot more from my own setup.
+But, now I'm expecting a lot more from my own set-up.
 It's not just a reliable email service.
 I'm now looking for options to sync data (contacts, calendars, files) across all my devices, access them from anywhere, and share them with friends.
 Luckily in the self-hosted options have come along leaps and bounds in recent years so you can literally run the suite of entire cloud services that we've come to expect.

 This will require some digging about in the technical details of how all this stuff works.
-I've explained here the tech I'm using and how I've glued it all together, but this is far from a complete solution.
+I've explained here the technology I'm using and how I've glued it all together, but this is far from a complete solution.
 On the plus side you don't have to compromise at all on functionality: